-“Facial swelling and urticaria (hives), are signs associated with an allergic response such as insect bites or vaccine reactions,” said Dr. Klein.
+“Facial swelling and urticaria (hives), are signs associated with an allergic response such as insect bites or vaccine reactions,” says Dr. Klein.
 “Contact allergies would manifest itself with skin redness and irritation (erythema) localized at point of contact with the irritant.
 Skin issues and licking of all feet are commonly seen with atopy (allergic reaction to environmental pollens and molds, etc) and certain food sensitivities.
-An anaphylactic reaction is an acute extreme allergic reaction manifested by a drop in blood pressure, collapse, shock, and possibly death,” said Dr. Klein.
+An anaphylactic reaction is an acute extreme allergic reaction manifested by a drop in blood pressure, collapse, shock, and possibly death,” says Dr. Klein.

 Allergens can come from a variety of sources and sometimes food allergies are from the quality of the food, not the food itself.
-“If your dog is having unexplained rashes, hives, itching, etc — it may be because she is having an allergic reaction,” said Johnna Devereaux, a clinical pet nutritionist.
+“If your dog is having unexplained rashes, hives, itching, etc — it may be because she is having an allergic reaction,” says Johnna Devereaux, a clinical pet nutritionist.

 Food allergies in dogs are much less common than people seem to believe, and much like with humans, a food elimination trial can be very helpful.
-“The only definitive way to determine if your dog has an allergy to a specific food ingredient is to complete what’s known as a food elimination trial, which is a strict 8-week diet consisting of only a hypoallergenic food, ideally one available by prescription from a veterinarian to ensure purity,” said Christie Long, DVM, Head of Veterinary Medicine at Modern Animal.
+“The only definitive way to determine if your dog has an allergy to a specific food ingredient is to complete what’s known as a food elimination trial, which is a strict 8-week diet consisting of only a hypoallergenic food, ideally one available by prescription from a veterinarian to ensure purity,” says Christie Long, DVM, Head of Veterinary Medicine at Modern Animal.